Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects likely to impact the region.
-Notable ones are Engadine Central Shopping Centre Redevelopment, Hermitage Apartments, Engadine High School Upgrade, and The Gallery.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects likely affecting this region.
+Notable initiatives include Hermitage Apartments, Engadine Central Shopping Centre Redevelopment, Engadine High School Upgrade, and The Gallery.

 Professional plan users can use the search below to filter and access additional projects.